2019 India doctors' strike: Origin of protests

-Another of these incidents occurred on the night of 10 June 2019 after Mohammed Shaheed, a 75-year-old patient from Tangra, Calcutta, passed away at NRS Medical College.
+Another of these incidents occurred on the night of 10 June 2019 after Mohammed Shaheed, a 75-year-old patient from Tangra, Calcutta, died at NRS Medical College.
 Eleven relatives of the deceased were upset over the patient's death and alleged that he died due to medical negligence.
 They claimed that the body of the deceased was not handed over to them on time.
 Staff at the hospital stated that the relatives also misbehaved with junior doctors.
 Shortly after, a mob reached NRSMCH at around 11 pm (UTC+05:30) and fought with the junior doctors.
 The clashes turned the premises into a "battleground" at night and the morning after as doctors at the facility alleged that over 200 people arrived on trucks to assault doctors and destroy hospital property.
 Another account states that the people arrived in cars wearing helmets to attack doctors at the hospital.
 Two intern doctors, Paribaha Mukhopadhyay and Yash Tekwani, who were dealing with the protests by the deceased patient's relatives, were injured in the ensuing clashes.
 Yash was admitted at NRSMCH with Paribaha being admitted in an intensive care unit at the Institute of Neurosciences in Kolkata after they both suffered head injuries.
 Paribaha suffered a deep dent in the frontal bone as suggested by a CT scan image uploaded by doctors at the hospital.